 - 5.5.1.
 A robot may re-start the run as the handlers deem necessary within the 120 seconds game time. - 5.5.2.
 The robot must be positioned back at the start and checked by the referee - 5.5.3.
 The game clock will continue to run during all restarts. - 5.5.4.
 There is no limit to the number of restarts within the 120 seconds game. - 5.5.5.
-The robot shall be awarded the points in its longest run during the game. - 5.5.6.
-A robot must restart if: - The robot ceases to follow the line, - the robot is touched by a human, - the robot moves of f the field.
+Points are awarded for each successfully completed tile.
+Points not gained in one run can be gained in subsequent runs adding to the accumulated points until all tiles have been successfully completed. - 5.5.6.
+A robot must restart if: - The robot ceases to follow the line, - the robot is touched by a human, - the robot moves off the field.